omarryhan/aiogoogle/README.md

+# Aiogoogle

-an Async-framework agnostic library that uses Google's discovery service.
+## Aiogoogle is an async-framework agnostic async library for Google's Discovery Service

+### Under Construction!